-Speaking from the point of the nature of sound, in the second kick the sound is excessively distorted, flattened, clipped and formally unusable.
-But if a producer has set a goal to release a techno track, then that rough and formally useless kick is potentially more suitable for this purpose, because in some subgenres of techno it is so accepted.
+Speaking from the point of the nature of sound, in the second kick sounds excessively distorted, flattened, clipped and formally unusable.
+But suppose a producer has set a goal to release a techno track.
+In that case, that rough and formally useless kick is potentially more suitable for this purpose because in some subgenres of techno it is so accepted.
 In general, we often make the sound objectively worse so that subjectively it seems better to us and meets certain standards.

-It is also important to understand that such standards always change over time.
+It is also essential to understand that such standards always change over time.
 The sound design, production techniques, and character of tracks that were relevant ten years ago are hardly the standard today.